 Business partners and influence

-Our relationships with business partners, host governments and local communities are critical.
-We do business honestly and ethically, complying with all applicable laws and regulations, and only work with those who share our values.
+Relationships with business partners, host governments and local communities where we operate are critical for our business.
+Our Code sets out our commitment to doing business honestly and ethically and to complying with all applicable laws and regulations.
+It sets out our expectations to take steps to only do business with others who share our values.

-As designated operators, we fully apply the Pharos HSES MS. As joint operating partners, we seek to influence and achieve alignment with our systems.
-Where we have a minority interest, we make our views heard and ensure minimum standards, in line with IFC Performance Standards.
+Our ability to influence our business partners depends on our degree of ownership and operatorship.
+Where we are the designated operator, we fully apply the Pharos HSES MS. Where we are a joint operating partner, we seek to influence and ensure alignment with our systems.
+Where we have a minority interest, we seek to make our views heard and ensure that minimum standards are met in accordance with our commitment to the IFC Performance Standards.

 HSE Management System